gxwangdi/Leetcode/27-Remove-Element/README.md

 Space O(1)  Time O(n)       A lot of corner cases to be considered.
 =================================================

-Another two pointer approach, from the same direction, always fill slot with unmatch value.
+Another two pointer approach, from the same direction, always fill slot with unmatch value.   basically calculate how many unmatch cha it has.

 Space O(1)  Time O(n).